Deputy Division Director of Case Practice

 * Evaluate employee performance, recommending hiring, firing, promoting and disciplining of subordinates.

-* Ensure adequate and appropriate use of staffing resources for the Division such as identifying DCPP staffing needs and recommend allocation of staff resources and assist in the development of job responsibilities and equitable distribution of work.
+* Ensure adequate and appropriate use of staffing resources for the Division such as identifying DCPP staffing needs and recommend allocation of staff resources and assists in the development of job responsibilities and equitable distribution of work.

 * Serve as a liaison to the DCF Office of Analytics and System Improvement, the Children’s System of Care, the Division of Family and Community Partnerships, the Division on Women and other offices across the Department for coordination of practice related matters.